Explanation why your search engine keeps changing to Yahoo (redirect virus)

-Some examples of such programs are Conduit, Transit Maps Directions Pro and similar extensions developed by Polarity Technologies, Ltd. or Spigot Inc. However, there are many other vendors causing Yahoo to hijack web browser.
+Some examples of programs causing Yahoo redirect problems are Conduit, Transit Maps Directions Pro and similar extensions developed by Polarity Technologies, Ltd. or Spigot Inc. However, there are many other vendors causing Yahoo to hijack web browser.

 In most cases, users install such Yahoo or Bing redirect virus unwillingly as they come bundled with freeware.
 They can also be downloaded from untrustworthy download sites or be suggested after installation of other browser extensions or apps.

 Frequently such PUPs hop into the system when inexperienced computer users click on whatever to remove pop-ups from the screen; however, even experts can end up with these unwanted extras unknowingly.

 It must be pointed out that Yahoo and search.yahoo.com search engine are entirely legitimate.
 It is the developers of PUPs who are dishonest and push doubtfully useful programs and browser add-ons to inexperienced computer users in questionable ways.

 |Caused problems||Search engine keep changing to yahoo on Safari, Chrome, Firefox or other browsers.
 The user can’t find a way to stop Yahoo from hijacking my browser.
 Opening a new tab page or using search box redirects to search.yahoo.com search results.|

 |Related domains||search.safefinder.com, search[string]-a.akamaihd.net, default[string]-a.akamaihd.net, lkysearchds[string]-a.akamaihd.net, search.anysearchmanager.com, search.chill-tab.com, search.searchpulse.net, searchmine.net,|

 |Installation||Users install the browser hijacker along freeware, by using download agents or via online ads.
 Sometimes, it can also be downloaded from Google Web Store.|